anabeto93/Bucketlist-API-Flask/readme.md

 Change directory to where the source code is located on the VM (eg. `/home/vagrant/Codes/bucketlist`).
 Run `flask run --port=8000 --host=192.168.44.10` where `192.168.44.10` is the IP of my VM.
 Change it to reflect to yours.

+Ensure to also have your database setup and running on your machine.
+In this case we are using Postgresql.
+Follow the link here, [Install and Use PostgreSQL](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04) to setup on your machine (VM in my case.)

 ## Tests